 Solana Sysvars Explained

-Solana sysvars
+Solana Sysvars

 In Solana, sysvars are read-only system accounts that give Solana programs access to the blockchain state as well as network information.
 They are similar to Ethereum global variables, which also enable smart contracts to access network or blockchain state information, but they have unique public addresses like the Ethereum precompiles.